Srijal-prasad/JavaScript-Exploratorium/README.md

 - ES6: New Features we need to know!
 - Coercion
 - Difference Between Object.seal and Object.freeze
 - Why Does typeof null Return "object" and How to Check if a Value is null
+- setTimeout, setImmediate, and process.nextTick